OLUWAMUYIWA/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/account-abstractions.md

 [Balances pallet](https://substrate.dev/rustdocs/v3.0.0/pallet_balances/index.html), these accounts must have a minimum amount (an "existential deposit") to exist in storage.

-Account keys are defined generically and made concrete in the runtime.
+Account keys are defined generically within the pallet, and made concrete in the runtime.

 To continue with our example of Stash and Controller accounts, the keys to these accounts are distinguished by their intended use, not by any underlying cryptographic difference.
 When creating